RockLib/RockLib.Logging/README.md

 Rock.Logging is available via [NuGet](https://www.nuget.org/packages/Rock.Logging/)

 ### Install Nuget via UI
-If you want to install this package via the NuGet UI, this ca be done as well.
+If you want to install this package via the NuGet UI, this can be done as well.
 Make sure to switch to the QuGet package source.

 If you are unsure how to use the UI to reference the package source checkout out these [docs](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#package-sources).